 The scholarship is funded by the Earl W. Kintner Memorial Fund.
 Earl W. Kintner was a distinguished member of the Federal Bar Association and two-time national president.
 His professional and civic leadership and dedication serve as a model to any aspiring academic.

-Congratulations to the 2014 Public Service Scholarship recipient, Anne Whitney from Columbia, SC
+Congratulations to the 2015 Public Service Scholarship recipient, Allison Brady

 - Applicant must be a graduating high school senior planning to attend a four year college or university.